kadena-io/pact-lang-api/readme.md

 Simple fetch functions to make API request to a running Pact Server and retrieve the results.

 ```
-* A Command Object to Execute in send or local.
+* A "exec" or "cont" Command Object to Execute in send or local.
 * @typedef {Object} execCmd
+* @property type {string} - type of command - "cont" or "exec", default to "exec"
-* @property pactCode {string} - pact code to execute
+* @property pactCode {string} - pact code to execute in "exec" command - required for "exec"
+* @property rollback {boolean} - boolean of rollback status - required for "cont"
+* @property step {number} - the step on which pacts the command is sent to - required for "cont"
+* @property pactId {string} - pactId of the cont command - required for "cont"
+* @property proof {string} - JSON message of SPV proof - required for cross-chain transaction
 * @property keyPairs {array or object} - array or single ED25519 keypair and/or clist(list of `cap` in mkCap)
 * @property nonce {string} - nonce value, default at current time
-* @property envData {object} - JSON message data including keyset information, defaults to empty obj
+* @property envData {object} - JSON message of data including keyset information, defaults to empty obj
 * @property meta {object} - meta information, see mkMeta
 * @property networkId {object} network identifier of where the cmd is executed.
 */